Start-Security/Online-Assessment-Resources/README.md

 ## Cloud
 - AWS public cloud footprint - https://recon.cloud/
-- Find Cname and other DNS entries and subdomains - https://search.censys.io/

 ## Vulnerabilities
 - Vulnerabilities is broken down into 2 sections, those are the device and the website vulnerabilities.